manuelduarte077/manuelduarte077/README.md

 # Hi there 👋

-I'm Manuel!
-A software engineer based in Managua, Nicaragua 🇳🇮 who is passionate about React Native, Native iOS, Native Android and practically everything related to mobile devices 😄.
+I’m Manuel, a software engineer based in Managua, Nicaragua 🇳🇮, passionate about building mobile applications for both Android and iOS.
+I specialize in Java and Kotlin for Android, Swift for iOS, and also work with C# for API development.
+My true passion is continuously learning and exploring everything related to mobile technologies and native platforms

 - Worked as a Software Engineer
 - _#MobileDev_ | iOS 🧡 &nbsp;| KMP 👨🏻‍💻 &nbsp;